brauner/linux/Documentation/filesystems/vfs.rst

 	If a situation is encountered that rcu-walk cannot handle, return
 	-ECHILD and it will be called again in ref-walk mode.

+``d_revalidate_name``
+	Variant of d_revalidate that also provides the name under look-up.
+Most filesystems will keep it as NULL, unless there are particular semantics for filenames encoding that need to be handled during dentry revalidation.

+	When available, it is called in lieu of d_revalidate and has the same locking rules and return semantics.
+Refer to d_revalidate for more information.

 ``d_weak_revalidate``
 	called when the VFS needs to revalidate a "jumped" dentry.
 This